 To develop a clinical trial authorisation (CTA), an EudraCT number must first be created.
 The European clinical trials database (EudraCT) is a database of all clinical trials initiated in the EU from May 2004 onwards.
 AnEudraCT number is a unique identifier for the clinical trial.
 The application form can be completed and downloaded from the EudraCT website once the EudraCT number has been created.
 Detailed information on the CTA procedures (in Swedish) is available on the Läkemedelsverket website.

 Detailed information on the application procedures for ethical review of clinical trials in Sweden is available on the Etikprövningsmyndighetens website.

 According to the Swedish Biobank Act (SFS 2002:297) (in Swedish),human biological specimens collected and/or stored within the healthcare system may be used for research purposes provided that the patient/donor has given his/her consent.
 The collection and/or use of human samples for research purposes requires approval by the ethical review board for each specific research project/clinical trial.
 A biobank application is needed for all samples collected specifically for a clinical trial (including routine samples that are collected outside clinical practice), even when the samples are analysed and directly destroyed.
 For more information, read Biobank Sweden

 RADIATION PROTECTION COMMITTEE

 In the case of clinical trials where the participants are exposed to radiation, these trials shall be approved by a radiation protection committee.
-An application must be sent to the radiation protection committee in the same region as the decision-making regional ethical review board, Radiation safety application (in Swedish).
+An application must be sent in with ethical application in Prisma, Radiation safety application (in Swedish).